edx/pa11ycrawler/README.md

 so if you want to clear it out between runs, that's your responsibility.
 There is a `make clean-data` task available in the Makefile, which just runs `rm -rf data`.

+The `single_url` option is available to allow the spider to only crawl one web page.
+The result is evaluated through the pipeline, but the spider will not continue crawling afterwards.

 Transform to HTML
 =================